LPBeaulieu/Book-Generator-PrintABook/README.md

 ![11-Apply glue onto the spine](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/8-Assembling%20the%20book.jpg)<hr>
 <b>Figure 24.</b> Line up the bound pages on top of the glue on the cover, using the folds to guide you.
 Carefully adjust the alignment before applying too much downwards pressure on the pages.
-The fold the cover pages around the book and gently tap the spine on your working surface.
+Then fold the cover pages around the book and gently tap the spine on your working surface.
 Smooth the spine with your fingers and place the finished book under some other books as done previously to ensure that the book dries flat.
 <br><br><br>

 ![12-Stack of bound books](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/10-Stack%20of%20books.jpg)<hr>
 <b>Figure 25.</b> Here's a display of my first handbound books!
-There's room for improvement, but given that I used perforated paper with perforations in the middle of the 8 1/2" x 11" pages that were somewhat uneven, I think the results are quite decent!
-For best results, I would recommend carefully lining up the pages so that the spine is perfectly flat and then trimming the pargins using a guillotine stack page cutter (which I didn't have access to) after your project is done.
+There's certainly room for improvement, but given that I used perforated paper with perforations in the middle of the 8 1/2" x 11" pages that were somewhat uneven, I think that the books are quite decent!
+For best results, I would recommend carefully lining up the pages so that the spine is perfectly flat and then trimming the margins using a guillotine stack page cutter (which I didn't have access to) after your project is done.
 <br><br><br>

 ![13-Stack of bound books](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/11-Book%20Reading%20Experience.jpg)<hr>
-<b>Figure 26.</b> Most importantly, the resulting book read like... well a book!
+<b>Figure 26.</b> Most importantly, the resulting book reads like... well a book!
 <br><br><br>